 F. Crisis Intervention

 Crisis Intervention means to respond to situations of immediate jeopardy to the health or welfare of an individual, by means of remedy, removal from danger, protective services, or other timely safety measures.
 Frequently persons will call and appear to be in crisis; however, after being given an opportunity to de-escalate they are often able to self-identify needs and solutions.
-The ADRC is not a formal crisis intervention center and must therefore equip its staff to handle people in crisis appropriately with protocols in place to address situations that are beyond an ADRC Specialists responsibilities
+The ADRC is not a formal crisis intervention center and must therefore equip its staff to handle people in crisis appropriately with protocols in place to address situations that are beyond an ADRC Specialists responsibilities Look at training topic list to ensure ability to ID and assist individuals with Behavioral health issues is addressed.
+Suggestion: lethality assessment form at each desk.
+Someone with PD might want to just talk – also need to know how to bring a call to an end successfully (part of 101 training) - DONE

 The ADRC Specialist shall have the intervention skills to: